vickmuir/Backup/evault-bmr-plugin.md

 ### Can I move from a single disk to a raid array?

-Yes, it will work.
-However, you need to select a large capacity device due to the size decrease the raid array will cause.
+Yes, that works.
+However, you need to select a large capacity device due to the size decrease the raid array causes.

 ### What happens when I restore the image to a larger disk than the original volume?